Oakland Puzzle Company

 - Box size: 10” x 9” x 2”

-- Printed on thick, 100% recycled ESKA Chipboard
+- Made with on 100% recycled ESKA puzzle board

-- Sustainably sourced, giftable box featuring the original photograph
+- Sustainably sourced, 10” x 9” x 2” giftable box featuring the original art

 Why You’ll Love It

-- A perfect gift for nature-lovers, gardeners, and flower enthusiasts
+- An ideal gift for gardeners, nature lovers, and flower enthusiasts

-- Supports small business - 10% of proceeds go directly to Boxcar Flower Farm
+- Supports local agriculture – 10% of proceeds benefit Boxcar Flower Farm, a women-owned Oakland-based business

 About the Puzzle